 From late November until the end of December, Düsseldorf offers a number of charming and atmospheric Christmas markets throughout the city.

 Düsseldorf is around a 2 hour and 40 minute drive from Amsterdam.
 You can also get there in a little over 2 hours by travelling by ICE train.

 Aachen offers a more intimate affair around the Market Place and Katschhof.
 Enjoy mulled wine, ginger bread and spekulatius (spiced biscuits) as you peruse the many craft and food stalls.

-Children can meet Santa Klaus every day at 16:00 at this market.
-Try Osnabrück’s own Käsegriller sausage and tuck into Dutch poffertjes as you wander around the market.
+Considered one of the prettiest Christmas markets, the Osnabrück Christmas Market offers kids the thrill of meeting St. Nicholas (Santa Claus) every afternoon.
+Try the local Käsegriller sausage as you wander around the market.
 It is set around the town hall, Marienkirche and the Cathedral.

-You can reach Osnabrück in 2.5 hours by car or in 3.5 hours by IC train.
+You can reach Osnabrück in 2 hours and 45 minutes by car or in 3.5 hours by ICE train.

 The picturesque town of Münster offers delightful Christmas markets with jewellery, high-quality craftsmanship, toys, lights, delights, and of course, warm, aromatic mulled wine.

 You can reach Münster by car in approximately 3 hours or by train with NS International.